OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 ## CSV Mapper validity

-The only parameter required to save a CSV Mapper is a name ; creating and refining its representations can be done iteratively.
+The only parameter required to save a CSV Mapper is a name.
+The creation and refinement of its representations can be done iteratively.

 Nonetheless, all CSV Mappers go through a quick validation that checks if all the representations have all their mandatory fields set.
 Only valid mappers can be run by the users on their CSV files.